andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Our Story

-MoJ (and some other bits before and after)
+Our project together (and some other bits before and after)

 We have first hand experience of seeing what failed DDD looks like on a very large scale.
 We have seen in detail how pseudo-DDD is the near enemy[1] or real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more effort.